 Keto Diet in Diabetes

 This is probably not the best diet for people with type 1 diabetes as they have a much higher risk of developing a dangerous condition called diabetic ketoacidosis as well as hypoglycemia.
 However, some type 1 diabetics committed to the keto diet lifestyle can enjoy success provided extremely careful blood glucose monitoring and working closely with their doctor for frequent medication adjustments.

 On the contrary, the ketogenic diet may be ideal for people with type 2 diabetes as it may contribute to fast weight loss and improve insulin sensitivity while maintaining a low and steady carbohydrate intake.

 However, advanced type 2 diabetics on insulin and oral medications still have

 To learn more about the keto diet in diabetics read this: Keto Diet for Diabetics: 3 ways the Keto Diet Could Cure Type 2 Diabetes.

 All the dieting rage right now seems centered around the ketogenic diet.
 But why would anyone want to try the keto diet after hearing so many awful things about the keto flu?

 Many claim that this diet has the power to simultaneously suppress our appetite and to most effectively make us lose weight.

 Well, maybe.
-But in the grand scheme of things there just haven’t been very many well done studies in people evaluating the ketogenic diet for weight loss to prove these theories actually work.
+But in the grand scheme of things there just haven’t been very many

 As mentioned above, this diet was actually originally validated as a treatment for seizures in children.
 While this may seem like random application, the diet alone has been shown to be very effective for many individuals with seizures.
 What’s more, these extensive studies have shown it is safe in even a pediatric population.